criptotoro/ES_Loopring_Whitepaper/README.md

 - Omar V (criptotoro88@gmail.com) - Main translator & team leader
 - Jose A (javalero@gandia.uned.es)- Grammar reviewer

-The whitepaper has been fully translated and sent to the official Loopring´s whitepaper Github by pull request the 1st of June https://github.com/Loopring/whitepaper
+The whitepaper was fully translated and sent to the official Loopring´s whitepaper Github by pull request the 1st of June https://github.com/Loopring/whitepaper

 The files in this github are obsolete.
 The fork for the pull request can be found in this link